Fudan-iGEM/2025-wiki/pages/education.md

 ### Academic Depth - Exchanges with Jilin University

-Date：May 16th，2025
+Date: May 16th，2025

-People：Zhiqin Wang，Huizhen Du，Yixuan Lu
+People: Zhiqin Wang，Huizhen Du，Yixuan Lu

-Collaboration：CJUH-JLU-China
+Collaboration: CJUH-JLU-China

 To examine the academic validity of our framework, we engaged in discussions with peers and mentors from Jilin University.
 Their team, CJUH-JLU-China, which received [the Nomination of *Best Education* in iGEM 2024](https://jamboree.igem.org/2024/results/special-prizes#best-education) and possesses extensive experience in the education track, provided critical insights during these exchanges.
 This dialogue served as an essential initial step to assess the practical feasibility of our theoretical approach.